 for food, beverages & tobacco products (-8% vs -4.6% in March), solid, liquid & gaseous fuels (-14.5% vs -20.7%), newspapers, books & other sale in specialized store (-15.6% vs -17.8%), furniture, radio, TV & household appliances (-14.7% vs -15.2%), motor vehicles, motorcycles & parts (-5.1% vs -1.2%) and pharmaceuticals, cosmetics & orthopedic equipment (-2.5% vs -1.8%).
 Meanwhile, sales of textiles, clothing & footwear eased to 0.6% (vs 1.7%).
 On a monthly basis, retail sales surged by 0.1%, after 14% rise in March. source: Central Statistical Office of Poland (GUS)

 Retail Sales YoY in Poland averaged 5.30 percent from 2004 until 2023, reaching an all time high of 21.10 percent in April of 2021 and a record low of -22.90 percent in April of 2020.
 This page provides the latest reported value for - Poland Retail Sales YoY - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Poland Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Retail Sales YoY in Poland is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Poland to stand at 3.20 in 12 months time.
-In the long-term, the Poland Retail Sales YoY is projected to trend around 2.50 percent in 2020, according to our econometric models.
+Retail Sales YoY in Poland is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Poland Retail Sales YoY is projected to trend around 2.00 percent in 2024 and 1.70 percent in 2025, according to our econometric models.